Proximal methods for point source localisation: Convolution kernels and sensor grids

-where $\psi$ is a \term{spread} that models physical processes, e.g., the spread of light, and the \term{grid} $\grid$ is a finite index set of \term{sensors} $\theta_z$.
+We now construct some example forward operators $A$, based on a simple physical spreading process followed by sensing.
+More precisely, the \term{spread} $\psi \in C_c(\R^n)$ is a convolution kernel that models the physical spreading process of, e.g., light.
+If a source of unit intensity is at $x$, then $\psi(y-x)$ is the intensity that falls at $y$.
+This light is sensed by the \term{sensor} $\theta_z \in L^2(\R^n) \isect L^1(\R^n)$ placed at $z$ on a finite \term{grid} $\grid$ with the sensitivity $\theta_z(y)$.
+With this we define the forward operator $A$ as

 The sensors or, more precisely, the field-of-views of the sensors, are a technical necessity for our proof.
 They can, nevertheless, also be physically justified through practical light sensors having positive area instead of just sensing the light falling at a singular point.
 For $A$ of this form, the next lemma establishes an upper bound on $A_* A$ in terms of a simple convolution operator.

 \begin{lemma} Let the \term{sensor grid} $\grid$ be an arbitrary finite index set with corresponding \term{sensors} $0 \le \theta_z \in L^2(\R^n) \isect L^1(\R^n)$, ($z \in \grid$), satisfying for some $L_0 \ge 0$ the bound